Continuing Education Unit Policies and Procedures

 10.2 Virtual Events

 To verify attendance for webinars or online educational events (whether live or previously recorded), Hosts shall either give two (2) code words during the lecture or provide participants with a multi-item quiz regarding the presented material that does not have easily researched answers.
 Participants must submit the code words correctly to the Host or receive a passing grade on the quiz for verification of attendance.
-After such proof has been received, the Host may provide Members with their Approved CEU Form.
+After such proof has been received, the Host may provide Members with their Approved CEU Form code.

 For webinars or online educational events that are live, Hosts may take attendance during the first and last fifteen (15) minutes of the educational event to verify attendance.
 Hosts may also submit alternative methods for verification of attendance to the IAABC before the educational event.